-3. Identifies the class that implements the service.

-Building a WAR file

-In order to deploy your application to the Spring container you must build a WAR file that has the following structure and contents:

-- META-INF/spring should include your configuration file.
-The configuration file must have a .xml extension. - WEB-INF/classes should include your Web service implementation class and any other classes (including the class hierarchy) generated by the artix wsdl2java utility.
-For information using the artix wsdl2java utility, see the Developing Artix Applications with JAX-WS guide. - 3.
-WEB-INF/wsdl should include the WSDL file that defines the service that you are deploying. - 4.
-WEB-INF/lib should include any JARs required by your application.

-Deploying the WAR file to the Spring repository

-The simplest way to deploy an Artix endpoint to the Spring container is to:

-- 1. Start the Spring container by running the following command from the ArtixInstallDir/java/bin directory: - spring container start - 2.
-Copy the WAR file to the Spring container repository.
-The default location for the repository is:
+Configures the Artix Java logging feature.
+See "Artix Logging" on page 59 for more details.
+4. Identifies the class that implements the service.
+Building a WAR file In order to deploy your application to the Spring container you must build a WAR file that has the following structure and contents: META-INF/spring should include your configuration file.
+The configuration file must have a .xml extension.
+WEB-INF/classes should include your Web service implementation class and any other classes (including the class hierarchy) generated by the artix wsdl2java utility.
+For information using the artix wsdl2java utility, see the Artix Command Line Reference guide.
+3. WEB-INF/wsdl should include the WSDL file that defines the service that you are deploying.
+4. WEB-INF/lib should include any JARs required by your application.
+Deploying the WAR file to the The simplest way to deploy an Artix endpoint to the Spring container is to: Spring repository 1.
+Start the Spring container by running the following command from the ArtixInstallDir/java/bin directory: spring_container start For more details on running the Spring container, see "Running the Spring Container" on page 26.
+2. Copy the WAR file to the Spring container repository.
+The default location for the repository is: ArtixInstallDir/java/containers/spring_container/repository The Spring container automatically scans the repository for newly deployed applications.

-ArtixInstallDir/java/containers/spring container/repository

-The Spring container automatically scans the repository for newly deployed applications.
 The default value at which it scans the repository is every 5000 milliseconds.

-Changing the interval at which the Spring container scans its repository

-You can change the time interval at which the Spring container scans the repository by changing the scanInterval property in the spring_container.xml configuration file.
-See Example 3 on page 34 for more detail.

-Changing the default location of the container repository

-You can change the Spring container repository location by changing the value of the containerRepository property in the spring_container.xml configuration file.
-See Example 3 on page 34 for more detail.
+Using ant You can use the Apache ant utility to build the Artix Java samples, including building the WAR files and deploying them to the Spring container.
+If you are interested in using the ant utility to build your applications, including the WAR file for deployment to the Spring container, take a look at an example build.xml file located in the ArtixInstallDir/java/samples/basic/wsdl_first directory.
+For more information about the ant utility, see http://ant.apache.org/.
+Changing the interval at which the Spring container scans its repository You can change the time interval at which the Spring container scans the repository by changing the scanInterval property in the spring_container.xml configuration file.
+See Example 3 on page 37 for more detail.
+Changing the default location of the container repository You can change the Spring container repository location by changing the value of the containerRepository property in the spring_container.xml configuration file.
+See Example 3 on page 37 for more detail.